Harry Betmead: Club career

-Betmead was playing for local side Hay Cross when he was signed for Grimsby Town by Wilf Gillow in October 1930 aged 18 years old.
-He made his debut almost a year later on 15 September 1931 against Bolton Wanderers.
-He quickly established himself as one of the first names on the "Mariners" team sheet, and remained at the club for the whole of his career, despite considerable interest from bigger cubs.
+Betmead was playing for local side Hay Cross when he was signed for Grimsby Town by Wilf Gillow in October 1930, aged 18 years old.
+He debuted almost a year later on 15 September 1931 against Bolton Wanderers.
+He quickly established himself as one of the first names on the "Mariners" team sheet and remained at the club for the whole of his career despite considerable interest from bigger clubs.
 Grimsby suffered relegation out of the First Division in 1931–32, before finishing 13th in the Second Division in 1932–33.
 They won promotion as the division's champions in 1933–34.
 Town finished fifth in 1934–35.
 They dropped to 17th place in 1935–36, though reached the semi-finals of the FA Cup, where they were beaten 1–0 by Arsenal.
-The Blundell Park outfit then posted 12th, 20th, and 10th-place finishes in 1936–37, 1937–38, and 1938–39.
+The Blundell Park club then posted 12th, 20th, and 10th-place finishes in 1936–37, 1937–38, and 1938–39.
 They also reached the semi-finals of the FA Cup again in 1939, this time losing out 5–0 to Wolverhampton Wanderers at Old Trafford.

 During the war he became a physical training instructor in the army, also guesting for Heart of Midlothian, Aldershot, Chesterfield and Port Vale.
 He also managed to play 40 games and score five goals for Grimsby in the war years.

-After normal football resumed, Betmead helped the club to post a 16th-place finish in the top-flight in 1946–47.
+After normal football resumed, Betmead helped the club to post a 16th-place finish in the top flight in 1946–47.
 He retired in December 1947.
 He had scored ten goals in 296 league appearances for the club.